onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "There can be no liberty for a community which lacks the means by which to detect lies." - [Walter Lippmann](https://www.goodreads.com/quotes/53931-there-can-be-no-liberty-for-a-community-which-lacks)

-> "Ours is a problem in which deception has become organized and strong; where truth is poisoned at its source; one in which the skill of the shrewdest brains is devoted to misleading a bewildered people." - [Walter Lippmann](https://www.azquotes.com/quote/1090709)

-> "But what is propaganda, if not the effort to alter the picture to which men respond, to substitute one social pattern for another?" - [Walter Lippmann](https://www.goodreads.com/quotes/967104-but-what-is-propaganda-if-not-the-effort-to-alter)

-> "I think the idea that a society has to be responsible for all of its citizens, those who do well and those who do not, is really a precondition of a good society." - [Kenneth Arrow](https://www.azquotes.com/quote/1563668)

-> "I think on the efficiency level, not only the distribution level, capitalism is a flawed system.
-It probably has the same virtues as Churchill attributed to democracy: It's the worst system except for any other." - [Kenneth Arrow](https://www.azquotes.com/quote/1563673)

 > "If you live for having it all, what you have is never enough." - [Your Money or Your Life, by Vicki Robin](https://www.goodreads.com/quotes/106478-if-you-live-for-having-it-all-what-you-have)

 > "The key is remembering that anything you buy and don’t use, anything you throw away, anything you consume and don’t enjoy is money down the drain, wasting your life energy and wasting the finite resources of the planet.
 Any waste of your life energy means more hours lost to the rat race, making a dying.
 Frugality is the user-friendly and earth-friendly lifestyle." - [Your Money or Your Life, by Vicki Robin](https://www.goodreads.com/quotes/10463240-the-key-is-remembering-that-anything-you-buy-and-don-t)